hiroMTB/vscode_oF/README.md

 ## Known issue
 + "make clean" does not work (bug of openFrameworks Make system)
-+ MacOSX.sdk path hard coded
++ MacOSX.sdk path is hard coded
 + "#include error detected" for header files which is not actualy included for example GL/gl.h is for Linux wihch is not included on osx.
 This shold be fixed with limitSymbolsToIncludedHeaders property in c_cpp_properties.json
     But still vs code claims it is missing.